 Legacy modernization is a necessity for companies wanting to improve their services and to provide the fastest possible access to information.
 Driven by the need for an agile infrastructure that supports both old and new, and the ability of digital services to meet both short and long term business strategies and goals, many CIOs, CSOs, CTOs and infrastructure leaders will have modernization at the top of their agendas again this year.

-As IDC describes it, digital transformation is the use of 3rd platform technologies to create value and competitive advantage through new offerings, new business models, and new relationships (1).
+As IDG describes it, digital transformation is the use of 3rd platform technologies to create value and competitive advantage through new offerings, new business models, and new relationships (1).

 Dated legacy strategies aren’t ready for change

 Today’s enterprises and organizations face a widening divergence between the IT infrastructure demanded by new business needs and the infrastructure they’ve piled up over several years.
 According to the insider report Global Application Modernization Services Market, broadcast by KBV research, the Global Application Modernization Services Market measurement is predicted to make it to $17.7 billion by 2023.
 That being said, modernization is here is to stay (2).

 Software, web applications, and enterprise systems are faster, leaner, and easier to use than ever before.
 They can crunch more big data, can be backed up at the drop of a hat, are more secure, and have the ability to be housed in the cloud.
 An organization can easily fall behind a competitor that is using a newer system that allows them to run faster and more effectively.

 Outdated technology and systems threaten the security of your organization and your customers